045051Shalini/kafka-flink-elasticsearch-kibana-pipeline-project/README.md

-# Data Analysis of Shoes Sales and Customers Data
+# Data Analyses of Shoes Sales and Customers Data

 ## Dashboard